 A night of tossing and turning can quickly turn your sleek strands into a bird’s nest.
-Lucky for you, we’ve got a quick and simple solution: satin pillowcases.
+Lucky for you, we’ve got a quick and simple solution: silk pillowcases.
 Cotton can be a deceptively rough fabric that may cause breakage as you toss and turn in your sleep.
-In contrast, your locks will glide over your new satin pillowcase without a snag in sight.
+In contrast, your locks will glide over your new silk pillowcase without a snag in sight.

-No matter how sleek your silk press is, eventually your hair is going to revert back to it’s natural textures.
-If your edges begin to revert back to their natural texture before you’re ready for your next appointment, you can touch up your style at home with a flat iron—just be sure to re-apply a heat protectant before heat styling your hair.
-Freshen up your style without using heat by using an edge control product like Mizani’s Lived-In Sculpting Paste to smooth your edges down and tame flyaway strands.
+No matter how sleek your silk press is, your hair will eventually return to its natural textures.
+If your edges revert to their natural texture before you’re ready for your next appointment, you can touch up your style at home with a flat iron—just be sure to re-apply a heat protectant before heat styling your hair.
+Freshen up your style without using heat using an edge control product like Mizani’s Artful Edges Edge Gel to smooth your edges and tame flyaway strands.

-Now that you know all there is to know about silk presses, you can make sure your hair looks silky, smooth, and healthy all year long.
+Now that you know everything about silk presses, you can rest assured your hair looks silky, smooth, and healthy all year.